hoffoo/vim-grails-console/README.md

 ```

-The default behavior is to enter insert mode when switching back to the grails
+The default behaviour is to enter insert mode after switching back to the grails
-buffer so Conque gets updated.
+buffer so Conque will update.
 This way it does not override the
 g:ConqueTerm_InsertOnEnter.
 You can disable this with g:GrailsShellInsertOnEnter.